 I’m starting off today’s Fuckery by tipping my hat and bowing deeply to every single member of our Private Facebook group.

-We started this group because we wanted people to have a community who supports them, encourages them and inspires them, regardless of where they’re at on their food journey.
+We started this group because we wanted you to have a community that supports you, encourages and inspires you, regardless of where you’re at on your food journey.

 Having a tequila hangover and not being able to wash off the smell of cheese and chalupas is bad enough – they don’t need anyone making it worse by telling them how much they suck.
 I’m sure they’ve taken care of that themselves.